 1. Mix all the dry ingredients together.

-2. Mix milk and yogurt together, warm up in the microwave if it’s coming directly from the fridge and pour half of it into the dry bowl and slowly combine it together with a spoon.
+2. Mix milk and yogurt together.
+Warm up in the microwave if it’s coming directly from the fridge.
+Pour half of it into the dry flour bowl and slowly combine it together with a spoon.
+Pour the rest in and combine.

 *Note from the original recipe: I don’t think there’s an exact amount of liquid that should be added to the exact amount of flour to make a perfect dough.
 So what I do is continue adding liquid slowly and combining it all together slowly until a soft dough is made.
 The dough should be soft enough for you to be able to dig your finger into it without applying any pressure.
 If dough sticks to your hand too much, then use little bit of oil on your hands and then punch into the dough.